Governance and Administration of the Middle East Studies Faculty

 The Current members of the Executive Committee are:

-John Ghazvinian (ex officio, as Interim Director of the Middle East Center)
+John Ghazvinian (ex officio, as Executive Director of the Middle East Center)

 Paul M. Cobb (NELC),